Our SPH Faculty and Staff

 M Pease is a doctoral student in counseling psychology at the University of Maryland, College Park.
 They received their Bachelor of Science at UMD in psychology with high honors and with minors in Asian American studies and public leadership.
 Working with the PRC since 2019, they are the graduate assistant for research and scientific communcations.
 Their research interests broadly involve finding ways to apply psychological science to the pursuit of social justice and equity.
 They particularly focus on race, gender, and LGBTQ+ topics in mental health and how systems of oppression create and perpetuate mental health disparities.
-M will begin the PhD program in counseling psychology at UMD in the fall.